rjp/spotify-playlists/README.md

 albums or artists.
 They could be shoved in extension, link, or meta elements but Ruby xspf (as of 0.4) doesn't handle these correctly.

+Sometimes libspotify seems to ignore a single (new?) playlist.
+Investigations are ongoing.
+Often picked up on the next run.